Tips From Bodybuilders To Help You Cut

 When cutting, you’ll have already worked out what your calorie level is and be eating at a deficit in order to lose weight.
 By performing hard cardio, you’ll heighten your metabolic rate and burn even more calories.
 This means that you’ll lose weight faster and can also make up for days where you’ve over-eaten and need to burn extra.

-6. Avoid sugar
+6. Avoid Sugar

 Eating clean means you get to eat more, as sugary foods are far more calorific than vegetables and lean protein.

-7. Drink caffeine – in moderation
+7. Drink Caffeine – In Moderation

-When you’re cooking your meals, you might be adding calories without realizing it.
+When you’re cooking your meals, you might be adding calories without realising it.
 Cooking oil is very high in trans fats, and there are many who lather it into their pan and on their food without ever counting the calories they add.
 Cut down on the amount you use each time you hit the kitchen.

 Of all the macronutrients, protein is most important for cutting.
 While it will be carbs you miss the most, when cutting down calories, protein is important to build muscle which boosts your metabolism.
 Therefore, you’ll need to keep up your protein intake.
+Products such as Whey Protein Concentrate (WPC) allows you to consume a greater intake of protein without overdoing the calories, they are also available in tasty flavours than can curb any sweet cravings too.

 Fibre is another important food group.
 Eating raw vegetables helps you to mix up your diet and provides a great way to snack without adding many calories.